 This was useful (for an attacker) when password hashing (during authentication) was being performed at the DB level.

 Having access to a DB with encrypted (and salted) password hashes can still present a challenge to recovering a significant percentage of the cleartext passwords.
 Sure, one will be able to crack some using a decent dictionary/password list, but depending on the cipher used, it can be VERY slow and only recover a small percentage.
-If the app sends the cleartext password down to the DB, and uses AES_ENCRYPT (for example), then you can easily recover passwords of active users on the app.
+If the app sends the cleartext password down to the DB and uses AES_ENCRYPT (for example), then you can easily recover the passwords of active users on the app.

 From within the MySQL console: